neuroneural/brainchop-cli/README.md

 - `input.nii.gz` is your input NIfTI file
 - `output.nii.gz` is the desired output file name

 ## Requirements

 - Python 3.6+
-- tinygrad : our tiny ML inference engine
+- tinygrad : our tiny and portable (but powerful) ML inference engine
 - numpy : basic tensor operations
 - nibabel : to read nifti files
 - requests : to download models